mds2/mazegen/README.md

 Intended to entertain the author's child.

-Inspired by Olin Shivers' description of an earlier Scheme program.
+Inspired by Olin Shivers' description of an earlier Scheme program with a nearly identical algorithm.

 [
 http://www.ccs.neu.edu/home/shivers/mazes.html